-Additional research is recommended.
-ACAP's recommended branchline weighting configuration of 80 g or greater attached within 2 m of the hook should be assessed, if an 80 g sliding weight becomes commercially available.
-No stretch branchlines should be considered.
-A no stretch branchline would not recoil in a flyback event.
-Underwater setting devices should be considered.
-These technologies may reduce or eliminate the need for branchline weighting, as setting occurs by stealth at a depth beyond the depth ordinarily reached by diving seabirds (Robertson et al. 2015, Robertson et al. 2018).
+The relative safety of the ACAP's recommended branch line weighting configuration of 80 g or greater attached within 2 m of the hook should be assessed, if an 80 g sliding weight becomes commercially available.
+Research on no stretch branch lines should be considered to ascertain whether the branch line recoils in a bite off or tear out event.
+Underwater setting devices should be considered, provided there is a means of verifying compliance.
+These technologies may reduce or eliminate the need for branch line weighting, as setting occurs by stealth at a depth beyond the depth ordinarily reached by diving seabirds (Robertson et al. 2015, Robertson et al. 2018).